david-nishi/whats-up/README.md

-# whats-up
+# Hey Kevin!

-Hey Kevin!
 Check out src/index.js, then come back here.

-## The challenge
+## The Challenge
 - What does this code do?

-## Stretch goals
+## Stretch Goals
 - Fork this repo to your own GitHub account.
 - Clone your fork to your local machine.
 - Use the `node` command in a terminal of your choice to run this code.